dramforever/easyriscv/index.md

 ## Emulator controls

-The 'Start' button assembles your code and, well, starts the emulator.
+'Start' assembles your code and, well, starts the emulator.
 If there's a problem with your code, it will tell you about it and the emulator will not start.

 When the emulator is started, you can see the current state of the registers in the side pane.
 More controls also becomes available.
 'Run' runs until the end or